abeggchr/environmental-impact-estimator/README.md

 ## Structure

+* `/api` contains an Express REST endpoint with the estimation logic
-* `/src` contains the calculation logic along with a React app
+* `/web` contains a React user interface
 * `/talks` contains preparation files to present the findings